sarah2244-4/science-revision-quiz/README.md

 - The site is as consistent as possible across all screen sizes.
 - The buttons were animated to make it clear that they could be selectable.
-- I did not include instructions on how to play as there are many quizzes that work in the same way, which everyone will be familiar with.
+- I included very basic instructions on how to play as there are many quizzes that work in the same way, which everyone will be familiar with.
+- I tried adding in a background image to the body as users are children but it wasn't very visible on small screens and took away from the game slightly so I used an icon in the header instead.
-- Originally I put the choices in a 2x2 grid as you often find, but some of the answers are fairly long so the longer stacked choice boxes are more readable.
+- Originally I put the choices in a 2x2 grid as are often found in quizzes, but some of the answers are fairly long so the longer stacked choice boxes are more readable.

 ## Features